 In the Firm of the Future report, FRMC proposed a new approach to the life cycle of accountants, where graduates first gain exposure to working with staff and clients in public practice before venturing out into the business world to gain broad-based commercial and business experience … ultimately returning to public practice in a key adviser role.

 No matter what direction our graduates and accountants take in seeking the skills they will need for their professional future, it’s clear that we need to start now in encouraging our staff to have a strong level of curiosity about their clients and a willingness to ask questions about what the numbers really mean.

-What are you doing to encourage curiosity about clients in your accountants?
+What are you doing to encourage curiosity about clients with your accountants?

 Do they take the time to truly understand the client’s financial situation?
 Do you have processes in place to encourage the identification of opportunities to add real value to clients by looking beyond the numbers?
 In this special online learning course, we’ll take your accountants step by step through the process of developing their analytical skills through a strong curiosity about the numbers.
 We’ll explain how these insights into the clients’ world can be used to create leads and drive new business in your firm.

 CLICK HERE – Take a look at our eLearning Program – Beyond The Numbers